-Receivables are stated at their nominal value, less any necessary provision for expected credit losses.
+Servicer receivables are stated at their nominal value, less any necessary provision for expected credit losses.
 Expected credit losses take into account the ageing of receivables as at the balance sheet date and an estimate of losses that may arise over the lifetime of the financial instrument.
 The estimate is based on historical information, as adjusted to reflect current and expected changes in economic circumstances.

-Cash and cash equivalents
+Cash and cash equivalents and other receivables

-The Company has several bank accounts with a Swiss bank.
+The Company has several bank accounts with a Swiss Bank.
 Cash is stated at nominal value, less any necessary provision for expected credit losses.

 The Company holds a deposit, a collection and a payment account and their use is restricted by a detailed priority of payments schedule as set out in the Transaction documentation.
-The Company's discretion to invest or otherwise use ats cash balances are fully described in the Prospectus and are designed to serve the best interest of the Company's Noteholders and other creditors.
+Those receivables are stated at their nominal value, less any necessary provision for expected credit losses.
+The Company's discretion to invest or otherwise use its cash balances are fully described in the Prospectus and are designed to serve the best interest of the Company's Noteholders and other creditors.
 As such, they are considered to be of restricted use to the Company.